 The article continues: ‘Capitalising on the many potential applications of blockchain technology demands that financial firms innovate at scale and speed, with the freedom to experiment and collaborate easily.
 As such, the data centres supporting firms with connectivity, processing and storage must also be agile.’

-As suppliers of UPSs into such data centres, it’s essential that we deliver a level of UPS technology that fulfils these demands for innovation and agility.
+As suppliers of UPS power supplies into such data centres, it’s essential that we deliver a level of UPS technology that fulfils these demands for innovation and agility.
 Our response is a family of modular solutions that can power loads ranging from 10kW up to 3MW, while offering all the other features expected of today’s high-specification UPSs.

 The PowerWAVE 9500DPA UPS provides a good example of how these features can be combined.
 Each unit comprises a cabinet that can accept from one to five 100kW modules to suit the load size.
 A system could start life with just one module, then accept more to keep pace with a growing load.
 This is done very simply, as the modules are ‘hot-swappable’, meaning that they can be safely plugged into or removed from the cabinet without causing risk to, or interrupting power to the critical load.